Ms. Karen Ray-Williams, Residency Program Coordinator

 - We require either USMLE or COMLEX score transcripts.
 Both are not required.

 We thank you for your interest in our program.
-Due to the large volume of applications, however, we are unable to respond to individual inquiries regarding status of application.
+Due to the large volume of applications, however, we are unable to respond to individual inquiries regarding the status of applications.